 Find out more about Jet Bar here on Google maps.

-Set 200 m from Teigen-ji Temple in Tokyo, Ostay Numabukuro Hotel Apartment offers accommodation with air conditioning and free WiFi.
-Popular points of interest near the aparthotel include Shoho-ji Temple, Numabukuro Hikawa Shrine and Mitsuzo-in Temple.
-The nearest airport is Tokyo Haneda International Airport, 21 km from Ostay Numabukuro Hotel.
+Located 200 m from Teigen-ji Temple in Tokyo, Ostay Numabukuro Hotel Apartment offers air-conditioned accommodation with free WiFi.
+Nearby attractions include Shoho-ji Temple and Numabukuro Hikawa Shrine.
+The nearest airport is Tokyo Haneda International Airport, 21 km away.